Translations

 User Language Selection

 Section titled “User Language Selection”Each user can select their preferred language in their profile settings.
-The application displays all text in the user’s selected language, falling back to the tenant’s default language for any untranslated keys.
+Resolution order on every request:

 Translation Coverage